phcom/GGRV.github.io/usecase.md

 watch -n2 -d cat /proc/systemtap/stap_*/intestbench
 ```

- The last Terminal was used to run the application (Stress-ng):
+ The last terminal was used to run the application (stress-ng):

 ```shell
 stress−ng [OPTION [ARG]] ...